-Sean Burke was named to the Coyotes coaching staff for the 2010-11 season.
-In this role, Burke will oversee the day-to-day development of the Coyotes’ goaltenders as part of the team’s coaching staff.
+Sean Burke was named to the Arizona Coyotes coaching staff for the 2010-11 season.
+In this role, Burke oversees the day-to-day development of the Coyotes’ goaltenders as part of the team’s coaching staff.

 Burke, a former NHL goaltender, spent parts of five seasons with the Coyotes from 1999-2004 during his 18-year career.
 He appeared in 211 career games with the Coyotes, posting a record of 97-78-29 with a 2.39 GAA, a .919 SV% and 15 shutouts.
 He helped guide the team to the Stanley Cup playoffs during the 1999-00 and 2001-02 seasons and also represented the Coyotes in the 2001 and 2002 NHL All-Star Games.
 He is the franchise’s career leader in GAA (2.39) and ranks 2nd in SV% (.919), and 3rd in games played (211), wins (97) and shutouts (15).